DallasMcNeil/Block-Keeper/docs/doc.md

 * Video record solves: Enables an attached webcam to video record a solve for viewing and saving after.
 See the Video Record section
 * Video resolution: Sets the resolution of the recorded video.
 Final quality will depend on the camera
 * Record inspection: Include inspections and just after a solve while video recording.
-* Video autosave location: Automatically saves recorded videos to the specified folder.
-Leave empty to not autosave.
+* Video auto-save location: Automatically saves recorded videos to the specified folder.
+Leave empty to not auto-save.
 * Display scrambles in lists: Include the scramble for a solve in any exported times.

 ### Timer